 - The keywords for this page are 'Writing and Content'

 - Lead with the need, lose redundant information and just use the keywords for a sharp, catchy headline.

-- Don't tell people what they already now, tell them what they need to know, content and information should always drive an action for the user.
+- Don't tell people what they already know, tell them what they need to know, content and information should always drive action for the user.

 - Focus on your keywords and message, get it across as quickly as possible with the minimum amount of content.
 Web users are very impatient.

 - Content declines with quantity.
 A small amount of QUALITY content is better than large amounts of POOR content.
 Keep content to a minimum, put up only what is needed.

 - Don't be vague in your content, just tell the user your message in the least complicated way.
 Always drive the user to action, this might be more articles on the subject, contact information, a web form etc.

 - If it's important: